Skip to content

 Many schools pursue both: TQM as the underlying practice, ISO as the certification of that practice.

-Pop Quiz
+❓ Pop Quiz

-A small Pakistani private school is debating whether to pursue ISO 9001 certification.
+A small private school is debating whether to pursue ISO 9001 certification.
 The school has 200 students, modest admin capacity, and no specific external pressure for certification.
 The principal wants to improve teaching quality.
 What does the framework suggest?

 A practical synthesis

-For most Pakistani schools, the practical approach is:
+For many schools, the practical approach is:

 1. Practise the core of TQM continuously.
 Continuous improvement, customer focus, prevention, internal customer relationships.